bismuthfoundation/Hack-with-BIS/README.md

 ## Licence

-These tutorials and code snippets are (c) the Bismuth Foundation and their respoective author.
+These tutorials and code snippets are (c) the Bismuth Foundation and their respective author.
 They are released under a MIT licence.
 In a nutshell, you can do what you want with it provided you keep this notice intact and hold no responsability against the authors.